Liberation Park logo Liberation Park Buddhist Community and Meditation Retreat Midwestern Dhamma

 Middle Way Dhamma in the Midwest

-Tan Ajahn in Profile Liberation Park is a vehicle for Dhamma study, practice, and work.
-Current residents are Santikaro, Jo Marie, and various cats and horses.
+Tan Ajahn in Profile Kevala Retreat is a vehicle for Dhamma study, practice, and work.
+Current residents are Santikaro, Jo Marie, and various cats, horses, and poultry.
 We have many visitors, both wild and domesticated.
 We are dedicated to a modern expression of Buddhist life that is true to the Early Teachings.
-Ven Buddhadasa Bhikkhu is our major inspiration.
+Venerable Buddhadasa Bhikkhu is our major inspiration.

 Even while living as a monk in Thailand, Santikaro expected to someday return to the USA and believed that the Midwest, where he was hatched and fledged, was most suitable for a Suan Mokkh inspired Dhamma center.
 Just as Ajahn Buddhadasa left the noise and pollution of Bangkok more than seventy years ago, seeking a quiet, natural environment in which to practice, we have sought a quiet rural setting in which to live simply, intimately with Nature, pursuing the study and practice of Buddha-Dhamma